 Milgauss Black Overview

 Rolex built black-dial Milgauss models across multiple generations, which is why black feels like the baseline for the line.
 The vintage ref.
 1019 ran from the mid-1960s into the late 1980s and kept a clean, tool-first look with no lightning seconds hand.
-The modern restart began in 2007 with the 116400 and 116400GV, and Rolex discontinued the Milgauss in 2023.
+The modern restart began in 2007 with the 116400 and 116400GV, and the line was discontinued in 2023.

-Different Milgauss references feature a black dial, and each wears differently.
-The 1019 stayed utilitarian and straightforward, with a matte dial and a more understated case style.
-The 116400 added a lightning-second hand and orange accents under a transparent sapphire crystal.
+Each black reference wears differently.
+The 1019 stayed utilitarian, with a matte dial and a more understated case style.
+The 116400 added a lightning seconds hand and orange accents under a clear sapphire crystal.
 The 116400GV Black keeps those modern cues but adds the green-tinted sapphire.

-Collectors used GV as shorthand for the green crystal, from the French glace verte, once the 116400GV became established in the market.
-The Z-Blue name followed the 2014 blue dial release, and the same 116400GV platform also comes in black, making black the closest match to blue in terms of build and era.
+Collectors used “GV” as shorthand for the green crystal, from the French glace verte, once the 116400GV settled into the market.
+The Z-Blue name followed the 2014 blue dial release.
+The same 116400GV platform also comes in black, which makes black the closest match to blue in build and era.

 Collectors often choose black because it wears more easily and stays consistent in mixed light.
-The darker dial balances the polished bezel and center links, so the watch feels less loud on the wrist.
-It also gives buyers more room to prioritize condition, complete set status, and low polishing, which matters more than dial choice after discontinuation.
+The darker dial balances the polished bezel and center links, so the watch feels less loud.
+It also lets buyers prioritize condition, complete-set status, and low polishing, which matter more than dial choice after discontinuation.

-Iconic Milgauss traits still show clearly on black.
-You still get the lightning-second hand, orange accents, and the green-tinted sapphire that define the GV.
-Under the hood, the anti-magnetic identity stays the point, with the Caliber 3131 and the Faraday-style shielding built for the Milgauss concept.
+The Milgauss signatures still show clearly on black.
+You get the lightning seconds hand, orange accents, and the green-tinted sapphire that define the GV.
+Under the hood, the anti-magnetic identity is the point, with the Caliber 3131 and the soft-iron Faraday cage built around the movement.

 Key Specifications: